Note: To download the Thanksgiving Checklist and Cooking Schedule printables, look for the yellow download boxes partway down this page!

-Even though Thanksgiving falls later in the month this year, it’s never too early to start planning!
+Even though Thanksgiving falls on the fourth Thursday in November every year, and most people think they have plenty of time, it’s never too early to start planning!
 Whether you’re hosting an intimate dinner with just a few guests, or a sprawling affair for the extended family, hosting a Thanksgiving dinner requires a lot of planning and preparation!

 But don’t you worry, because I’m here to help you through it!
-I’ve put together the Ultimate Thanksgiving Checklist that will help you keep track of everything from start to finish, so you can have your best Thanksgiving ever! :-)
+I’ve written my Ultimate Thanksgiving Checklist that will help you keep track of everything from start to finish, so you can have your best “turkey day” ever! :-)

-And as of the day this was posted, we’re officially three weeks out from Thanksgiving.
-You’ll notice that the checklist starts from three weeks before The Big Day, which means you can start preparations right away!
+This checklist begins three weeks before Thanksgiving Day, which means you can start preparations right away!

 - Invite Your Guests.
 Make sure your guests have been invited and get those RSVPs!
 Be sure to find out how many adults you’ll have and how many kids they’ll be bringing with them.

 - Ask About Allergies.
 Find out if your guests have any food allergies and dietary restrictions so you can account for them in your menu.
 (Hosting gluten-intolerant guests?
 You can’t go wrong with my Gluten-Free Pumpkin Pie Cake!)